cehteh/unsynn/COOKBOOK.md

 struct AssignmentList {
     // each 'Ident = LiteralString'
     list: Vec<(Ident, String)>,
-    // We want to be able to have a fast lookup to the entries
+    // We want to have a fast lookup to the entries
     lookup: HashMap<Ident, usize>,
 }